 Infants and Toddlers

-- Give your child something to hold such as a toy or a book or let him squeeze someone's hand.
+- Give your child something to hold, like a toy or a book, or let them squeeze someone's hand.

-- Hold him firmly between your elbow and body.
+- Hold your child firmly between your elbow and body.
 You may need someone to help hold your child.